A teacher of parent and family education is authorized to instruct parents in an early childhood family education program.

 demonstrate the standards for effective practice for licensing of beginning teachers in part 8710.2000; and

-show verification of completing a Board of Teaching preparation program approved under chapter 8705 leading to the licensure of teachers of parent and family education in subpart 3.
+show verification of completing a Professional Educator Licensing and Standards Board preparation program approved under chapter 8705 leading to the licensure of teachers of parent and family education in subpart 3.

 A candidate for licensure as a teacher of parent and family education must complete a preparation program under subpart 2, item C, that includes the candidate's demonstration of the knowledge and skills in items A to D.